caseypaquola/CortPro/README.md

 sing_dir=/home/user/singularities/ # where the necessary containers are located subject_id=sub-001
 anat_dir="/BIDS/raw_data/$subject_id/anat/"
-subjects_dir="/BIDS/derivatives/fastsurfer/"       # SUBJECT_DIR of FreeSurfer output or new location for saving of FastSurfer data output_dir="/BIDS/derivatives/MP_output/"          # where the output should be saved
+subjects_dir="/BIDS/derivatives/fastsurfer/"       # SUBJECTS_DIR of FreeSurfer output or new location for saving of FastSurfer data output_dir="/BIDS/derivatives/MP_output/"          # where the output should be saved

 cd CortPro